iiumschedule/iium_schedule/README.md

 - To make a tool that can generate a beautiful, lockscreen-worthy schedule for IIUM students that **require minimal effort**.
 - and maybe others, read more [here](https://iiumschedule.iqfareez.com/changelog/2022/10/8/first-release).

-<sub>Actually, I'm pretty lazy to make my schedule manually for every semester</sub>
+<sub>Actually, I'm pretty lazy to make my schedule manually for every semester.
+So, as a wise developer, we always do [this](https://i.redd.it/0cm6yx27tez21.jpg).</sub>

 ## Website